qxj/qxj/README.md

 #### ⭐ Recent Stars

+- [chroma-core/chroma](https://github.com/chroma-core/chroma) - Open-source search and retrieval database for AI applications.
+(1 day ago)
 - [Tencent/weui-wxss](https://github.com/Tencent/weui-wxss) - A UI library by WeChat official design team, includes the most useful widgets/modules.
-(1 day ago)
+(2 days ago)
 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 (2 weeks ago)
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 (1 month ago)
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 (1 month ago)